wraikny/EffFs/README.md

 open EffFs

-type RandomInt = RandomInt of int type PrintInt = PrintInt of int
+type RandomInt = RandomInt of int type Println = Println of obj

 let inline foo() =
   eff {
     let! a = RandomInt 100
     do!
-PrintInt a
+Println a
     let b = a + a
     return (a, b)
   }